mypebble/mcf-docsite/README.md

-# mcf-docsite
+# Documentation Output

-Output of our documentation system.
+The output of the Pebble documentation system.

+See [Copyright](./COPYRIGHT.md) for legal information.